Me’irah Illinsky, Miriam Cup

 Jan Rabinowitch, Matzah Cover

-This cutwork cloth cover matzah is made of Hebrew letters cut from ultrasued and appliquéd on muslin.
+This cutwork matzah cover is made of Hebrew letters cut from ultrasuede and appliquéd on muslin.
 It is part of a set of 14 cloths commissioned from local women artists by the Women’s Division of Portland Jewish Federation in 2001 for its all-women’s Seder and subsequently donated to the Oregon Jewish Museum collection.Gift of the Women’s Division of the Portland Jewish Federation, 2001.008.009

 These are the shoes that Matilda “Tillie” Selling wore for her marriage to respected businessman and philanthropist Ben Selling.
 Tillie came from San Francisco and once here, quickly became an important part of the Jewish community.
-A founding member of the National Council of Jewish Women, Portland Section she presided over its Sewing School for thirty two years.
+A founding member of the National Council of Jewish Women, Portland Section, she presided over its Sewing School for 32 years.

 Table-Top School Desk